yenyang/Tree_Controller/Tree_Controller/LongDescription.md

 ﻿Tools and systems for changing ages, types, colors, growth and seasonal behaviors for trees and wild bushes.

-Improvements to plopping and brushing trees and wild bushes including: age choices (Plop fully grown trees), random rotation, and forest brushes.
+Improvements to plopping and brushing trees and wild bushes including: age choices (Plop fully grown trees), and forest brushes.

 Video Demo available on YouTube.

 # Dependencies
 Unified Icon Library

+I18n Everywhere (Soft dependency required for loading languages other than English.)

 ## Donations
 If you want to say thank you with a donation you can do so on Paypal.

 ## Translations
 I am looking for volunteers to help translate the mod into the official languages.
 For those interested please find the project in the discord link.
-Current Localization Support: Spanish by Nyoko, German by Hendrix, Italian by Mazi, Brazilian Portuguese by Luiz Fernando de Paula, Partial Chinese Simplified by RilkeXS.
+Current Localization Support: Spanish by Nyoko and Citadino, German by Hendrix, Italian by Mazi, Brazilian Portuguese by Luiz Fernando de Paula, Chinese Simplified by RilkeXS, Polish by karmel68, French by Karg, and Japanese by syuuga101.

 # Detailed Description:
 Includes a tree controller tool that lets you change the age or types of existing trees and/or bushes on the following selections: